-Before primarily working behind the scenes on the Call of Duty and Destiny franchises, High Moon Studios were the pinnacle of quality licensed video games in my opinion.
-Out of the 6 fully fledged games, this studio developed 5 of them were based on a popular IP (their first game was called Darkwatch, and yes it was also great).
-These games were not perfect but they absolutely did justice to the popular franchised they are based on.
-So if you will join me as I walk through the 5 games that put High Moon studios on the map for me.
+Before primarily working behind the scenes on the Call of Duty and Destiny franchises, High Moon Studios were the pinnacle of quality licensed video games.
+Out of the six fully fledged games that this studio developed, five of them were based on a popular IP (their first game was called Darkwatch, and yes it was also great).
+These games were not perfect, but they absolutely did justice to the popular franchised they are based on.

 Robert Ludlum’s: The Bourne Conspiracy (2008)

-My biggest issue with the Transformer movies other than there lack of a coherent story, obscene run times, Mark Wahlberg, and messy action, was the fact that the Transformers were never the focus of the movie.
-You have these amazing robots who shoot massive guns at each other and turn into cars at the snap of a finger and you decide to focus on Shia Lebouf?
+My biggest issue with the Transformer movies, other than their lack of a coherent story, obscene run times, Mark Wahlberg, and messy action, was the fact that the Transformers were never the focus.
+You have these amazing robots who shoot massive guns at each other and turn into cars at the snap of a finger, and you decide to focus on Shia Lebouf?

 Are you kidding me?